 If you need some caffeine in the morning, coffee may be an essential element to get you ready for your day.
 However, its high acidity is yet another contributor to tooth decay.
 And how many people drink it black or paired with milk and sugar?
 The sugar content can be extremely high, too, if you’re grabbing something from a coffee shop — a drink that’s loaded with caramel, whipped cream or other damaging substances.

-While your safest bet is limiting yourself to water, we understand the powerful call of delicious, energizing alternatives.
+While your safest bet is limiting yourself to water, we understand the powerful call for delicious, energizing alternatives.
 However, making efforts to drink them in moderation and in smaller portions will significantly contribute to a lifetime of healthy teeth.